Local Authority Election

 Notice of Election

-The Local Authority General Elections take place every 4 years, with the next due to be held in 2021.
+The Local Authority General Elections take place every 4 years, with the latest due to be held in July 2021.
 Prior to this, the Department of Infrastructure will publish a notice of election, which will highlight the number of Commissioners and Councillors required in each local authority district or ward, and will also set out the deadline dates people need to be aware of if intending to submit an absent vote.

 The Department of Infrastructure's Local Government Unit has produced the following documents:

 - Local Elections Legislation Booklet - contains copies of the various Acts, Rules and Regulations relevant to the Local Elections which candidates need to be aware of.
 The Local Elections (Fees) Order 2020 sets out the fees payable to Returning Officers and other election officials.

 - Guidance for Candidates and Candidates Leaflet - sets out information which may be of use to candidates.
 Further details may be found on our Stand as a Candidate webpage.